xaslilac/weave/Readme.md

 bad things.
 - Build a robust [error and warning backend](https://github.com/partheseas/gardens).
 - Begin implementing a test suite.

-### Upcoming
+- Control HTTP and HTTPS requests with the same code

-#### Robustness - v0.3 (Wrinkles)
+#### Robustness - v0.3 (Wrinkles) ✔
 Fixing design decisions, keep the core code focused and offer additional packages to provide functionality, rather than having it all built in.
+- Force HTTPS on apps
 - Break out React plugin, WebSocket, demo site, etc.
 - Read large files in chunks rather than entirely at once to avoid eating memory.
-- Enable the ability to stream a video file from a certain time stamp, to resume a disrupted download at a later time, and to accept user uploads.
-(Range HTTP header)
 - Simplify and modularize code where possible to reduce opportunity for bugs.

+### Upcoming
-#### File system chunking - v0.4 (Snacks)
+#### Usability - v0.4 (Snacks)
 Stream larger files and enable partial downloads
-- Lay the groundwork for remote debugging
+- Lay the groundwork for a remote debugging plugin
+- Accept user uploads in a reasonable way
+- Enable the ability to stream a video file from a certain time stamp, to resume a disrupted download at a later time, etc. (Range HTTP header)

-#### 100% test coverage/passing - v0.5 (Comfy)
+#### 100% test coverage/passing - v0.5 (Sweat Pants)
 All features should be 100% tested and passing
 - Run the tests on a local machine in a virtual environment
 - Test in a real world scenario by setting up a browser based testing environment
 - Ensure that everything behaves properly in browsers across the board

-#### HTTPS, HTTP/2, compression, production pre-caching and precompiling - v0.6 (Cozy)
+#### HTTP/2, compression, production pre-caching and precompiling - v0.6 (Bee)
-- Control HTTP and HTTPS requests with the same code ✔
-- Force HTTPS on apps ✔
 - HTTP/2 implementation
   - Compression is necessary for HTTP/2
+  - Node HTTP/2 implementation needs to be reviewed
 - Read files from web directories into memory for fast response times
   - Run files through engines and compress them in advance